Dirc/expenses/README.md

 - [ ] unit tests
 - [x] print total amount per transactionType
 - [x] print pretty with padding
-- [ ] define multiple struct
+- [ ] define multiple transaction structs
+-
-  - store struct in seperate table?
+- [ ] store struct in seperate table?
+  - [ ] method to add/rm search items

+- [ ] transactionTypesTotal:
+  - [ ] add time: "from" till "when" the data is captured
+  - [ ] add column for expenses per month
+- [ ] printUnknown: print table for all unknown

+- [ ] make importing csv more general
+  - input: csv, list of columns?

+### nice to haves

+- [ ] provide api with Gin